5 free tools to create animated GIFs

 How to use animated GIFs in VideoScribe

-As well as being able to create your own GIFs using VideoScribe for browser, you can also bring GIFs onto your canvas to use in any of your scribe videos.
+As well as being able to create your own GIFs using VideoScribe, you can also bring GIFs onto your canvas to use in any of your scribe videos.

-To browse through the GIFs already available for you in VideoScribe for browser, open the image library and scroll down to the GIFs folder.
+To browse through the GIFs already available for you in VideoScribe, open the image library and scroll down to the GIFs folder.
 You can click on any of these GIFs to add them to your canvas.

 VideoScribe for browser image library GIFs folder